varuogm/Varuog/pages/posts/Virat.md

 people finally getting what they wanted.... a quieter test scene.
 Congrats now uou have a dull non energetic team ,doing the bare minimum to get themselves in the team no clear spark.
 I dont blame them but it was YOU who made the standard high .
 Topping all the charts and achivements gloablly .

-AUS dont cover news or published apart from their team ,but even they cherish him as an opponent and dont kiss any updates on thier newspaper .
+AUS dont cover news or published apart from their team ,but even they cherish him as an opponent and dont miss any updates on thier newspaper .

 when team needed you the most ,you saved us from every grave situation.
 Thats what the world know about you.